Perverse filtrations and Fourier transforms: Twisted compactified Jacobians

 \subsection{Overview and setup}

-The purpose of the this section is to extend the Fourier theory for compactified Jacobians established in Section \ref{comp_jac} to a family of genus $g$ curves without a section.
+The purpose of the this section is to extend the Fourier theory for compactified Jacobians established in Section \ref{comp_jac} to a family of integral locally planar curves without a section.
 This situation occurs in the study of Hitchin systems and the Le Potier moduli spaces of $1$-dimensional sheaves on $\BP^2$.
-We will discuss applications in Section \ref{applications}.
+The main results are twisted versions of Theorem \ref{thm:main} and Corollary \ref{motivic_decomp}; see Corollaries \ref{cor:main} and \ref{cor:motdectwist}.
+We will discuss applications in Section~\ref{applications}.

 Throughout this section, we let $C \to B$ be a flat family of integral projective curves of arithmetic genus $g$ with planar singularities over an irreducible base $B$.
 We assume that the total space $C$ is nonsingular (hence $B$ is nonsingular), and there is a multisection